 ŽACLÉŘ

-The cleanest air in the Czech Republic, well-developed road and mountain biking, hiking, ski areas, cross-country trails, golf, a dam, historical, technical and cultural monuments = an excellent destination for relaxation and active leisure time in the wonderful nature of the Krkonoše Mountains, the Rýchory Forest, the Vraní Mountains, with lots of forests, meadows and paths.
+The cleanest air in the Czech Republic, well-developed road and mountain biking, hiking, ski resorts, cross-country skiing trails, golf, dam, historical, technical and cultural monuments = excellent destination for relaxation and active leisure in the beautiful nature of the Giant Mountains, Rýchorský forest, Crow Mountains, with lots of forests, meadows and paths.

 Praha - 152 km / 1 h 53 min